anacis/fbu_final_project/README.md

 ### 2. Screen Archetypes

 * Login Page
-   * Ability to login to the App using one's Google account.
+   * Ability to login to the App using one's Google/Facebook account.
 * List Feed Page
    * The user can view all of their lists in a feed
    * Ability to pull "My Places" data from the Google Maps API/SDK and create lists based on that.